 The Top Five Large Truck Driver-Related Factors in Fatal Crashes Were:

-One of the leading causes of truck accidents is due to careless driving on behalf of the truck driver.
+One of the leading causes of truck accidents in Tampa is due to careless driving on behalf of the truck driver.
 This can include the driver eating or drinking while driving, playing with their radio, or doing anything else that takes their eyes away from the road.

 Failing to Yield